foundry-rs/starknet-foundry/docs/src/appendix/cheatcodes/spy_events.md

 > ⚠️ **Warning**
 >
-> Sharing contracts to spy on between spies can result in unexpected behavior — avoid it if possible.
+> Spying on the same contract with multiple spies can result in unexpected behavior — avoid it if possible.

 `EventSpy` implements `EventFetcher` and `EventAssertions` traits.